 3) Keep the juices flowing by jangling around gently as you move.

 4) Go very light on the vices, such as carrying on in society.
 The social ramble ain’t restful.

 5) Avoid running at all times.

 6) Don’t look back.
 Something might be gaining on you.

-In summary, an accurate description would reveal a creative thinker and problem solver with diverse interests, laughs easily and believes that any young man who hasn't read Jules Verne has missed a great author.
+In summary, an accurate description would reveal a creative problem solver with diverse interests, laughs easily and believes that any young man who hasn't read Jules Verne has missed a great author.

 Twain once opined “Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So, throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in the sails.
 Explore.
 Dream.
 Discover!"
 Makes sense, oui?

 Interests do not include NASCAR or motorcycles.
 If these activities ring your bell my guess is that we are not a match.
 However, if you ever wondered why Wednesday contains the first "d' then we just might be a match, n'est-ce pas?
 Meyer Briggs pegs me as an "ENTJ" which, I 'spect, is reasonably accurate.

 Conversation Starters (i.e. what you'd like to do on a first date...)

 Coffee, lunch, hang gliding, bungee jumping...you know, the usual first-date stuff...or dancing at Antwerp Station ( see: http://www.youtube.com/watch?v=7EYAUazLI9k )